wordofwarning/wordofwarning.org/current/2017-spring/index.md

 ---

 # CONFIGURATION
-layout: 2016-autumnwinter
+layout: 2017-spring
 rootpath: "../../"
 is_index: true
-season: A/W 2016
+season: Spring 2017

 ---
-*A season of two halves, we enter our fifth autumn with an opening October flurry — the seventeenth [free day out for the curious](/current/2016-emergency), followed hard on by an [evening of the different](/current/2016-divergency).
-We then fast forward to November for a [special comeback](/current/2016-autumnwinter/wohead) and an [exploration of manliness](/current/2016-autumnwinter/2destlang)…*
+*From [David Lynch](/current/2017-spring/massiveowl) to [Judy Garland](/current/2017-spring/alexander); [blowing the whistle](/current/2017-spring/proto-type) to [lifting the skirt of politics](/current/2017-spring/green) — all capped off with an [April Fool of small-people proportions](/current/2017-haphazard)…*

-Brought to you by hÅb with Black Gold Arts Festival, Contact, Divergency, STUN, The Lowry + Z-arts, we look forward to seeing you at some or all of Autumn/Winter 2016.
-If you want to check out what happened last season take a look at our [Spring/Summer 2016 archive](/archive/2016-springsummer), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=147497048277" target="_blank">online survey</a>.
+Brought to you by hÅb with Queer Contact, Royal Exchange Theatre, The Lowry, the Whitworth + Z-arts., we look forward to seeing you at some or all of Spring 2017.
+If you want to check out what happened last season take a look at our [Autumn/Winter 2016 archive](/archive/2016-autumnwinter), and if you came to an event please help us by taking a few minutes to fill out our <a href="http://research.audiencesurveys.org/s.asp?k=147497048277" target="_blank">online survey</a>.

 #### What is Word of Warning + where did it come from?
 >*Consistently refreshing and surprising, no season is ever the same…*